About Nuclear Energy

 Formation of the Supreme Council for the Peaceful use of nuclear energy headed by the President of the Republic.

-Invitation for an international tender to select a consultation firm for the construction of the nuclear power plant.
+Invitation for an international tender to select a consultancy firm for the construction of the nuclear power plant.

 Upgrading and finalizing the specifications of the first nuclear power plant in cooperation with the experts of the IAEA in the wake of Fukushima accident.